Tips For When You Don't Have Clean Clothes

 Sometimes you just don't have time to do laundry and are forced to wear a less-than-fresh ensemble.
 We've all been there (come on, admit it).
-It's why knowing how to make your clothes look and smell fresh — even when they're decidedly less so — is sometimes a necessary part of life.
+It's why knowing how to make your clothes look and smell fresh — even when they're not — is sometimes a necessary part of life.

-I live in a city where an in-unit washer and dryer is kind of up there with the notion of an indoor swimming pool; as in they're basically a luxury almost no one has.
+I live in a city where an in-unit washer and dryer is up there with the notion of an indoor swimming pool: a luxury almost no one has.
 And because of this, it means that doing laundry usually entails dragging all your clothes several blocks away to a public laundromat and putting your life on hold for the next couple hours until you can haul it all back.

 It's a dirty little secret of adulthood.
 And if it sounds familiar, don't worry — here are seven hacks for when you haven't done laundry that will seriously save the day.